itay-nvn-nv/keycloak-idp/standalone/README.md

 - integrates the SAML client with the self-hosted Run:AI ctrl plane
 - creates a dedicated project and access rule

-**6) IMPORTANT: add OIDC flags to kube-apiserver manifest** env-in-a-click self-hosted clusters come with these flags:
+**6) OPTIONAL: add OIDC group flags to kube-apiserver manifest** env-in-a-click self-hosted clusters come pre-packaged with OIDC flags in the kube-apiserver deployment:
 ```
     - --oidc-client-id=runai
     - --oidc-issuer-url=https://itay-selfhosted-219.runailabs-cs.com/auth/realms/runai
     - --oidc-username-prefix=-
 ```

-but in SAML we also need the group+claim flags:
+If you want to use CLI v1 with the SSO users, you need to add these flags as well:
 ```
     - --oidc-groups-claim=groups
     - --oidc-username-claim=email
 ```

+CLI v2 works regarless, as it authenticates with ctrl plane.